Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 09) Who Dare Wins= A tactical dice game with a high score save function.
 Demonstrate how to OPEN/READ/WRITE TXT.FILES as well as an example of 'clear screen' function.

 10)	A Grot's Life (A, B, C)	 = A Survival crafting Game written in standard library where you play as a grot doing what a grot do.
 Version (A) Introduce  Class and Objects whilst Version (B) Provides steps to transform it to a more 'complete' object oriented programme.
 Version (C) implements 'IMPORT' transfering functions/class/lists to USER DEFINED modules (MODULARITY)  which helps organise large code base

-<strong> Conclusion </strong>

-Once you have gone through all 10 games and understood the code, you will have a strong foundation to specialize and start using external tools like libraries and game engines to further your learning.
-I will likely only cover the other 5 games and the "endgame task" if you feel you need more practice with the standard library.

 </details>